GiovanniGatti/socratic-bench/README.md

 <img src="./assets/banner.png" alt="drawing" style="height:350px;"/>
 </p>

-`socratic-bench` is a research framework and benchmark dedicated to building and evaluating LLMs that teach by asking, not just answering — with a commitment to developing the best AI tutors for real learning.
+SocraticBench is a research framework and benchmark dedicated to building and evaluating LLMs that teach by asking, not just answering — with a commitment to developing the best AI tutors for real learning.

 ## 🧠 Motivation